jingzewang-lab/jingzewang-lab/README.md

 **Short Bio:**

 My name is Jingze Wang (王景泽 in Chinese).
-I am a first-year PhD student at UCL School of Management.
+I am a PhD student at UCL School of Management.
 Before joining UCL, I earned my H.B.Sc. from University of Toronto and M.Phil. from University of Cambridge.

 ---